Trail Run Project Logo

 Description

-Turn left onto this trail as it heads north and skirts along the western shore of Phelps Lake until it joins Valley Trail at the lake's northern extent.
-The views of Phelps Lake from this trail are splendid.
-At the intersection with Valley Trail turn right, then shortly after, turn right onto Phelps Lake Overlook.
-The views from this segment are also awesome - you can't go wrong here!
+Upon reaching the lake, turn left on Phelps Lake Trail as it heads north and skirts along the western shore.
+The views of Phelps Lake from this trail are splendid, and you'll encounter far less people on this stretch of trail.
+After brief uphill it will meet Valley Trail at the lake's northern extent.
+Turn right at this intersection, then shortly after, turn right at Phelps Lake Overlook.
+The views from this segment are also awesome--you can't go wrong here!

-The eastern section of Phelps Lake, Spur Trail, has awe-inspiring views of multiple Teton peaks, including: Albright Peak (10,552'), Prospectors Mountain (11,241'), Mount Hunt (10,783'), and Apres Vous Peak (9,508').
-Spur Trail has a great view of an Open Canyon and its U-shaped nature.
+Continuing clockwise around the lake, the eastern section of Phelps Lake Trail has awe-inspiring views of multiple Teton peaks, including: Albright Peak (10,552'), Prospectors Mountain (11,241'), Mount Hunt (10,783'), and Apres Vous Peak (9,508').
+Spur Trail has a great view into Open Canyon and its U-shaped nature.
 This canyon was formed during the last glacial maximum approximately 15,000 years ago!

 Contacts